edgeimpulse/workshop-silabs-thunderboard-sense-2/README.md

 #### Build the firmware from the C++ library

+To install Simplicity Studio 5, please see the last section of this tutorial: [Resources: Setup your local environment](#resources-setup-your-local-environment)

 To build the firmware from the C++ library using Simplicity Studio 5, we will import a simplicity project file (`.sls` file), replace some generated folders in the `edgeimpulse` folder in order to build the firmware according to your projects parameters and finally, flash the firmware.

 First open Simplicity Studio 5 and import the `simplicity-studio` folder present in this repository: